xinyi-yj/Non-parametricIntervalPrediction/README.md

 ## 📊 Data Availability Statement
 Due to confidentiality and licensing agreements regarding the real-world electricity market operations, the raw operational dataset is not publicly uploaded to this repository.

 However, the data is available upon reasonable request for academic and research purposes.
-If you wish to access the dataset to reproduce our results, please contact: [yangjun04@buaa.edu.cn](mailto:yanngjun04@buaa.edu.cn)
+If you wish to access the dataset to reproduce our results, please contact: 📧 [yangjun04@buaa.edu.cn](mailto:yanngjun04@buaa.edu.cn) or [yangjun04@buaa.edu.cn](mailto:yanngjun04@buaa.edu.cn)

 ## 📎 Citation
 If you find this code or our paper useful for your research, please consider citing our work: